eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignpageResponseCompound;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV1Request;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV1Response;
-use EzmaxApi::Object::EzsignsignatureCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV2Request;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV2Response;
-use EzmaxApi::Object::EzsignsignatureCreateObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignsignatureDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignsignatureEditObjectV1Request;
 use EzmaxApi::Object::EzsignsignatureEditObjectV1Response;
 use EzmaxApi::Object::EzsignsignatureGetEzsignsignatureattachmentV1Response;
-use EzmaxApi::Object::EzsignsignatureGetEzsignsignatureattachmentV1ResponseAllOf;
 use EzmaxApi::Object::EzsignsignatureGetEzsignsignatureattachmentV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignatureGetEzsignsignaturesAutomaticV1Response;
-use EzmaxApi::Object::EzsignsignatureGetEzsignsignaturesAutomaticV1ResponseAllOf;
 use EzmaxApi::Object::EzsignsignatureGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignatureGetObjectV2Response;
-use EzmaxApi::Object::EzsignsignatureGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignsignatureGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignsignatureRequest;
 use EzmaxApi::Object::EzsignsignatureRequestCompound;
-use EzmaxApi::Object::EzsignsignatureRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignsignatureResponse;
 use EzmaxApi::Object::EzsignsignatureResponseCompound;
-use EzmaxApi::Object::EzsignsignatureResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignsignatureSignV1Request;
 use EzmaxApi::Object::EzsignsignatureSignV1Response;
 use EzmaxApi::Object::EzsignsignatureattachmentResponse;